subham9499/CMOS-3-bit-Wallace-Tree-Multiplier/README.md

 # Results

 The result of the simulation is shown in Fig. 15. </br>
-As we can see it works perfectly as a 3-bit multiplier, for example for A2, A1, A0 as 1, 0, 1 and B@, B1, B0 as 0, 1, 0 we expect the output to be001010(Z5Z4Z3Z2Z1Z0) ans we get that from the waveforms too.
+As we can see it works perfectly as a 3-bit multiplier, for example for A2, A1, A0 as 1, 0, 1 and B2, B1, B0 as 0, 1, 0 we expect the output to be001010(Z5Z4Z3Z2Z1Z0) ans we get that from the waveforms too.
 Hence verifying our design and circuit.

 <p align="center">
 <img src="Images/wave.PNG"></br>